 Most jurisdictions, including Québec, have also passed legislation providing that when an action has been commenced against a tortfeasor (defendant) within the prescribed limitation period, a proceeding for contribution and indemnity against a joint tortfeasor will not be defeated by the expiry of the limitation period.
-A separate limitation period applicable to the claim between tortfeasors may start to run from the date the original tortfeasor was served with the claim, or when he or she is adjudged liable to pay the original claimant.
+A separate limitation period applicable to the claim between tortfeasors will start to run from the date the original tortfeasor was served with the claim, subject to discoverability principles.